 In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820)."
 The guidance focuses on modification of disclosures, which includes the consideration of costs and benefits.
 The guidance will be effective for the Company fiscal year beginning April 1, 2020, including interim periods within that year.
-The Company is currently evaluating the potential effect of the adoption of ASU 2018-13 on our financial position and results of operations.
+The Company does not currently anticipate the adoption will have a material impact on our financial position or results of operations.